x-square/analytics/23-11-psychology-ux.md

 - **Desirability** refers to the quality of a product or service that makes people want to use it.
 It's about creating an emotional connection and appeal that goes beyond mere functionality.
 Desirable products or experiences often evoke positive feelings, such as satisfaction, enjoyment, or a sense of delight in users.
 In simpler terms, desirability means making something not just useful but also attractive and appealing to users, so they genuinely want to engage with it.
 - **Valuable product or service** is something that is really important and helpful to users.
 It means it effectively meets their needs or provides benefits that they truly like and find worthwhile.
 In simple terms, if something is seen as valuable, it's highly important and useful for specific purposes.

-# Laws of user experience
+# Laws of User Experience

-## Selective attention: Focusing on specific information
+## Selective Attention: Focusing on Specific Information

 - **Aesthetic-usability effect** means that when something looks nice, people often assume it's easy to use, even if they haven't tried it.
 It shows that aesthetics can impact how users think about a product's usability.
 - **Goal-gradient effect** means that when you're close to achieving a goal, you tend to work even harder to reach it.
 It's like a boost of motivation as you get nearer to your target.
 This effect is often used to encourage people to take action and make progress towards their goals.